This feature requires Manager user level or higher.

 If you have issues during the setup process, or if new PayPal customers aren’t added to your MailChimp list, learn how to troubleshoot.

-This integration does not yet support MailChimp's API 3.0 features like Product Recommendations or Abandoned Cart workflows.
+This integration does not yet support MailChimp's API 3.0 features like product recommendations or abandoned cart automations.